rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 <pre>
     light.garage_back_door
 </pre>
-* If "Exclude from Device?" is NOT checked (or -nodevice is not present), for each object type, MQTT Discovery creates a separate "device" that groups all entities created for that type.
+</li><li>If "Exclude from Device?" is NOT checked (or -nodevice is not present), for each object type, MQTT Discovery creates a separate "device" that groups all entities created for that type.
 Device names will be "HomeVision {Object_type}".
 If "Exclude from Device?" is checked (or -nodevice is present), then the the entity is not included.
-* Other plug-ins that support objects that can be discovered (like the caseta plug-in) can be accessed from the MQTT "Discovery" tab.
+</li><li>Other plug-ins that support objects that can be discovered (like the caseta plug-in) can be accessed from the MQTT "Discovery" tab.
 The plug-in must create two procedures: a "getDiscovDevices" procedure that returns a dict with a list of devices used to populate the "Object Type" and "Choose Objects" lists in the MQTT "Discovery" tab, and a "haObjectDiscovery" procedure which is called when "Run Discovery" is clicked and creates the discovery message to Home Assistant for each object to be discovered.
 The "haObjectDiscovery" procedure typically will call another procedure to process each individual object.
+</li></ul>
 <br>
 <br>
 If a plug-in needs to use configuration values from the MQTT plug-in, use the "getDiscovConfig" procedure.